isomerpages/cpib-corp/press-room/press-releases/_posts/2026-04-21-post-Company Director and Five Managers Charged with Alleged Offences.md

 </p>
 <p>2.
 Between 5 February 2018 and 11 April 2022, on separate occasions, Shin,
-Seo, Kim and Woo allegedly obtained bribes totalling S$143,000 from Loy as inducements to further the business interests of Capital, Asiana and/or AC City Pte Ltd, with Dongah.</p>
+Seo, Kim and Woo allegedly obtained bribes totalling S$143,000 from Loy as inducements to further the business interests of Capital, Asiana<sup>1</sup> and/or AC City Pte Ltd, with Dongah.</p>
 <p>3.&nbsp;Between 2018 and 2021, Kim also allegedly concealed $38,000 in
 corrupt benefits by arranging for the monies to be deposited into his wife’s